halleffect235/cppLinux-tools_cfgfileHandler/README.md

 # cfgfileHandler.cpp

-##                 Class object which opens a config file, with multiple records, multiple data objects with mutiple parameters.
+<div style="margin-left: 20px;">Class object which opens a config file, with multiple records, multiple data objects with mutiple parameters.
+</div>div>

        ###  open a file and create a file structure